 How are Sealants Applied?Sealants are a quick and painless process that requires no drilling and no anesthesia.
 After we clean your teeth and dry them, we apply an acidic gel to the surfaces on which the sealants are to be applied.
 This gel roughens up the surface of your teeth, making it easier for the material to adhere.
 We then clean the gel off and dry the teeth again.
 Finally, we apply the sealant and dry it under an ultraviolet light.

-How durable are sealants?Sealants are meant to last several years.
+How Durable are Sealants?Sealants are meant to last several years.
 They can withstand the normal forces of chewing.
 Chewing on hard objects frequently may cause them to break.
-When you come in for your regular exams, we will check on their condition and reapply them if necessary.
+When you come in for your regular exams at our Lake Oswego office, we will check on their condition and reapply them if necessary.

 Taking Care of Your SealantsSealants are not indestructible.
 Take care when chewing on hard foods or anything that might pierce their surface.
 While sealants can help to prevent cavities, they are not foolproof.
 Sealants only protect the area over which they are applied, but plaque and bacteria can still build on their surfaces, spreading to other parts of your teeth.
 It is still important that you brush your teeth at least twice a day.
 Flossing twice a day will help to prevent cavities between your teeth, and rinsing your mouth with an antibiotic mouthwash will kill any lingering bacteria.
 Don’t forget to visit us at least twice a year for regular cleanings and exams.

-At Kooning Family Dentistry, we take your oral health very seriously.
-If you are interested in sealants to help further protect your teeth from tooth decay, give our office a call today at (503) 673-9097.
+At Kooning Family Dentistry in Lake Oswego, OR, we take your oral health very seriously.
+If you are interested in sealants to help further protect your teeth from tooth decay, give our Lake Oswego, OR office a call today at (503) 675-4594.